-COVID-19 is expected to result in a deterioration in financial performance over 2020, driven by a reduction in asset management fees earned.
+COVID-19 is expected to result in a deterioration in financial performance over 2020, driven by a reduction in asset management fees earned due to, in particular, the adverse impact of market conditions on equity and property investments.

 Whilst the full financial implications are not yet known, based on the Company's current strong financial and liquidity position, the Directors believe the Company is in a position to withstand the financial impact of the pandemic.